Audio recordings, slides, papers, and/or handouts are available for most of these talks. Please reach out for access to them.

 Collective Agency in Group Flow States: A Phenomenological Account

-This presentation motivates a Merleau-Ponty-inspired phenomenological account of collective agency in group flow states.
-It does so by… read more
+This presentation motivated a Merleau-Ponty-inspired phenomenological account of collective agency in group flow states. read more

 Can AI Be Transcendental Subjects?
 A Husserlian Perspective

-In my talk, I built on Johannes Jaeger’s recent (2024) argument that current LLMs do not meet the criteria for agency identified by enactive cognitive science.
-I argued that,… read more
+In my talk, I defended recent arguments that current LLMs do not meet the criteria for agency identified by enactive cognitive science.
+I then argued that current AI models are not the kinds of entities that could instantiate the fundamental structure of time consciousness that Husserl calls “the living present.” read more